thephez/original-evolution-whitepaper/README.md

 100 times results in only 1 copy of the profile Object being stored on nodes.
 An exception to this is that some differential states need to be kept for a limited period for block
 validation, based on the prune depth definition for the Object type in the schema.
-This design is aimed at every­day user access patterns, because for example, a typical user
+This design is aimed at every-day user access patterns, because for example, a typical user
 won’t care about seeing all past revisions of their profile information, they are just concerned
 with the active set that other users will see and nodes will independently verify.
 If data revisions
 from the inactive set are needed by a user and they were pruned from the network, only a single